Mealman1551/ArchivedDataCodec/README.md

 ### How to use Aurora?

 Aurora follows a rolling release model by updating the source code to a higher version.
-Every half a year a new major stable version will be released.
-Aurora continues as a rolling release.

 ### Python packages required